 Laminating Multiple Small Items Within a Large Pouch

-I laid out the hearts throughout the letter sized pouch making sure to leave at least 3/4″ area between each heart.
+I laid out the hearts throughout the letter-sized pouch making sure to leave at least 3/4″ area between each heart.

 Carefully, I sent the pouch through the laminator the same as above with the sealed side of the pouch first to enter the laminator machine.

 Using scissors, you can now cut out your smaller objects.
 Be sure you do not cut that small seam area.
 That will cause your lamination to open.
 Cut just outside of it.
+If your smaller paper pieces are straight-edged, you can utilize a paper trimmer.

 Now you have individually laminated items!